-Where the appellant cannot attend the meeting, s/he may nominate another person to represent him or her, but is not required to do so.
-Where the appellant elects to nominate another person to represent him or her at the meeting, written notification of this must be submitted in advance to the Clerk.
-The appellant may only nominate another member of the University community (i.e. a fellow student, a member of staff or a member of the Students' Association Executive) as their representative.
+Where the appellant cannot attend the hearing, they may nominate another person to represent them but is not required to do so.
+Where the appellant elects to nominate another person to represent them at the hearing, written notification of this must be submitted in advance to the Clerk.
+The appellant may only nominate another member of the University community (i.e. a fellow student, a member of staff or a member of Abertay Students' Association) as their representative, unless there are exceptional circumstances.

-Where the appellant has been given sufficient notice to appear but does not attend, it will be at the Convenor's discretion whether the meeting proceeds in the appellant's absence.
-Where the appellant has indicated their intention to appear but is prevented from so doing for reasons outwith their control (for example by a medical emergency or having been taken into Police custody), the Panel will re-convene at a later date in order to allow the appellant to attend.
+Where the appellant has been given sufficient notice to appear but does not attend, it will be at the Chair's discretion whether the hearing proceeds in the appellant's absence.
+Where the appellant has indicated their intention to appear but is prevented from so doing for reasons outwith their control (for example by a medical emergency or having been taken into Police custody), the Panel will reconvene at a later date in order to allow the appellant to attend.